HugeCoderGuy/LightsCameraPlants/README.md

 cd ~/LightsCameraPlants
 bash setup1.sh
 ```
 When prompted, type Y followed by enter to continue throughout the installation.
 Make sure that you do not allow the pi to sleep while setup1.sh is running.
 If the pi sleeps or crashes, you can either try rerunning the script on reboot or re-flashing the SD card and trying again.
+The terminal may also prompt you to run `sudo dpkg --configure -a`.
+If so, do so and rerun the script or just `sudo python raspi-blinka.py` if the code got stuck on the blinka script.
-5. After the `setup1.sh` script runs, your pi should restart.
+6. After the `setup1.sh` script runs, your pi should restart.
 Upon restarting, run this in the command line
 ```
 cd ~/LightsCameraPlants
 bash setup2.sh
 ```
 7. Plug the usb camera into the pi and test that the software dependencies were installed correctly by running
 ```
-sudo python3 lightsandcamera.py -o /home/pi/Pictures
+sudo python3 lightsandcamera.py -o /home/pi/Pictures -p 1
 ```
    Note that the directory in quotes after -o is the output directory.
 This folder is where images will be saved too and will be the folder that is synced with your google drive (refer to step 8 for google drive sync setup).
 Feel free to change this output directory to correspond to a folder with your current project.

-8. **Setting up Google Drive Sync**
+8. **Setting up Google Drive Sync Functionality**
    1. LightsCameraPlants allows you to sync your output directory with a google drive folder to allow for easy documentation of samples.
 To do this you must first get authentication for Google Service API.
 Refer to [this PDF](https://d35mpxyw7m7k7g.cloudfront.net/bigdata_1/Get+Authentication+for+Google+Service+API+.pdf) for documentation on how to setup your authentication.
    2. After downloading your credentials file.
 Copy and paste your client_id and client_secret without quotes into the `settings_to_be_edited.yaml` file in your LightsCameraPlants folder.
    3. Finally rename the `settings_to_be_edited.yaml` to `settings.yaml`.
 Make sure you do not accidentally share your client_id and client_secret.

 ## User Guide
 1. After powering up the pi and plugging in all of the necessary hardware, navigate to the terminal and type
 ```